SoBo7a/MSFS-Events-Calendar-Viewer/README.md

 # MSFS Events Calendar Viewer

-Provides a simplified usage for the [MSFS Events Calendar](https://forums.flightsimulator.com/c/msfs/community-fly-in-events/143/l/calendar).

-The purpose of this app is to speed up the usage of the buggy and slow Events Calendar on the [MSFS Forums](https://forums.flightsimulator.com/).
+MSFS Events Calendar Viewer is an independent desktop application - written in Vue 3 and compiled, using "vue-electron-builder" - to provide a convenient way to explore and stay updated on flight simulation events.

+It utilizes the [Microsoft Flight Simulator Forums Calendar](https://forums.flightsimulator.com/c/msfs/community-fly-in-events/143/l/calendar) as its data source, offering users a comprehensive view of community-driven events.

+Please note that MSFS Events Calendar Viewer is not affiliated with or endorsed by Microsoft Flight Simulator or its developers.

-The app is written in Vue 3, using "vue-electron-builder".
+The program is written in Vue 3, using "vue-electron-builder".

+This program comes with ABSOLUTELY NO WARRANTY.

 ## Installation